All Products

 Billing

 1. Go to the ApsaraDB for MongoDB replica set instances page.
-In the upper-left corner of the page, select a resource group and a region.
-Then, click the ID of the target instance.
+In the upper-left corner, select a resource group and a region, then click the target instance ID.

-3. On the Full Backup tab, choose to restore data by time point or from a backup point, as needed.
+3. On the Full Backup tab, choose a restoration method:

 Restore by time point